jataware/archytas/README.md

 poetry install

 # make sure OPENAI_API_KEY var is set
-# or set openai_key in .openai.toml
+# or pass it in as an argument to the agent
 export OPENAI_API_KEY="sk-..."

 # run demo